wuruoyun/vue-component-lib-starter/README.md

 To start building your own components:

 * Replace the `base` option in `.vuepress/config.js` accordingly
-* Remove the example components and their docs, add your own
+* Replace the example components and their docs with your own